OpenBuddy/OpenBuddy/README.md

 ## Installation

-Due to LLaMA licensing restrictions, you need the original LLaMA-7B model to utilize this model.
+For `OpenBuddy-LLaMA` series models, due to LLaMA licensing restrictions, you need the original LLaMA-7B model to utilize this model.
 To decrypt the model weights:

 1. Acquire the original LLaMA-7B model (not the Huggingface version).
 2. Clone this GitHub repository.